-Our EB-5 practice group is headed by David Hirson, nationally recognized as an expert in the field of EB-5 investment immigration.
-Having been involved in the EB-5 program since its inception in 1991, David filed and received green card approval for one of the very first EB-5 investors.
+Our EB-5 practice group is headed by David Hirson, who is internationally recognized as an expert in the field of U.S. EB-5 investment immigration.
+Having been involved in the EB-5 program since its inception in 1990, David filed and received green card approval for one of the earliest EB-5 investors.

 To qualify, you must:

-- Invest or be in the process of investing at least $1,800,000.
-If your investment is in a designated targeted employment area (discussed further below), then the minimum investment requirement is $900,000.
+- Invest in or be in the process of investing at least $1,050,000 in a business that was started after 1990.
+If your investment is in a designated targeted employment area (discussed further below), then the minimum investment requirement is $800,000.

 - Benefit the U.S. economy by providing goods or services to U.S. markets.

-- Be involved in the day-to-day management of the new business or directly manage it through formulating business policy.
-For example, as a corporate officer or board member.
+- Be involved in the day-to-day management of the new business or directly manage it through formulating business policy. (i.e.,as a corporate officer or board member).